Login

 ELECTRONICS, COMPUTERS, VIDEO AND LASERS IN THE QC DEPARTMENT OFFER MORE OPTIONS FOR MEASURING MACHINED PARTS

 Measuring completed parts can sometimes pose as much of a challenge as machining them.
-The many high-tech measurement instruments available today offer superb precision and accuracy, but measuring those parts can still be tricky. &#;Everyone wants the &#;Holy Grail&#; of measurement,&#; says Mike Knicker, owner of Q-PLUS Labs, Irvine, CA, a full-service measurement and inspection laboratory. &#;They want one machine that does it all.
-It doesn&#;t exist.&#; So the challenge becomes choosing the appropriate instrument or instruments from the many that are on the market.
-The good news is that not only do these electronic devices measure your parts, they can also collect and record the data for you.
+The many high-tech measurement instruments available today offer superb precision and accuracy, but measuring those parts can still be tricky.
+“Everyone wants the ‘Holy Grail’ of measurement,” says Mike Knicker, owner of Q-PLUS Labs, Irvine, CA, a full-service measurement and inspection laboratory.
+“They want one machine that does it all.
+It doesn’t exist.”
+The challenge becomes choosing the appropriate instrument or instruments from the many available on the market.
+The good news is that these electronic devices not only measure your parts but can also collect and record data for you.

 Conventional CMM (coordinate measurement machine)

 Though it was invented decades ago, the familiar bridge-style coordinate measurement machine still has its place in the QC department, and the technology continues to evolve.
-This machine uses a touch probe to contact the measurement locations.
-Then, the machine does all the necessary calculations to obtain length, radius and other dimensions
+This machine uses a touch probe to contact measurement locations.
+Then, it calculates the length, radius, and other dimensions.

 Helmel Engineering, Niagara Falls, NY, offers a range of CMMs.
-The Checkmaster model fits on a benchtop, offers accuracy in the range of 0. &#; 0., and sells for under $14,000.
-For measuring critical, small parts like those used in medical or aerospace applications, the company&#;s new MicroGage offers an affordable option for those who need a high-precision automatic CMM.
-With accuracy of better than 0., MicroGage pricing starts under $35,000.
+The Checkmaster model fits on a benchtop, offers accuracy in the range of 0.001 inches, and sells for under $14,000.
+For measuring critical, small parts like those used in medical or aerospace applications, the company’s new MicroGage offers an affordable option for those needing high-precision automatic CMM.
+With accuracy better than 0.0005 inches, MicroGage pricing starts under $35,000.

-Art Whistler, vice president of sales and marketing, says Helmel CMMs have an affinity for the machine shop, as they are based on mechanical bearing designs and are &#;a bit more rugged and durable, suited for the manufacturing environment.&#; Also, Helmel CMMs do not require compressed air, so they are simpler to install than brands of CMM that require a source of compressed air to supply their air bearings, which are commonly used.
+Art Whistler, vice president of sales and marketing, says Helmel CMMs are rugged and durable, suitable for the manufacturing environment.
+Also, Helmel CMMs do not require compressed air, making them simpler to install than brands that rely on air bearings.

 Arm-style CMM

-A CMM with long, articulated arms can reach and bend to make measurements that are impossible with bridge-style units. &#;We developed it for the folks who don&#;t usually use CMMs,&#; says Darin Sahler, global public relations manager, FARO Technologies Inc., Lake Mary, FL, a well-known maker of arm-style CMMs.
+A CMM with long, articulated arms can reach and bend to make measurements that are impossible with bridge-style units.
+“We developed it for people who don’t usually use CMMs,” says Darin Sahler, global public relations manager, FARO Technologies Inc., Lake Mary, FL, a well-known maker of arm-style CMMs.

-These relatively compact, lightweight units, such as the FaroGage, can easily travel out on the shop floor or even be mounted on a machine as a dedicated measurement device.
-The FaroGage, which yields accuracy to 0., costs about $14,000.
+These compact, lightweight units, such as the FaroGage, can easily travel out on the shop floor or even be mounted on a machine.
+The FaroGage yields accuracy to 0.001 inches and costs around $14,000.

 Video measurement system